jdjakub/phd-thesis/ch-bl.md

 ## A More Ambitious Novel Interface
 The above "taster" is a simple example of an interface that could be plausibly implemented early in BootstrapLab's self-sustaining lifetime.
 Beyond this, it points to a more general class of extensions which would support *projectional editing.* Projectional editors are a class of programming interfaces that provide domain-specific interfaces for certain program subexpressions, such as \LaTeX-style mathematical expressions to replace ASCII renderings (recall Section\ \ref{linguistic-freedom}).
 We would do well to import such ideas into BootstrapLab.
 We proceed to sketch how such an interface would be added to the system, and how its ramifications are different from ordinary non-self-sustainable projectional editors.

 As an example, suppose we want to program some fancy graphics.
 Fancy graphics require sophisticated vector mathematical formulae.
 In textual programming languages, these are expressed as ASCII with limited infix notation.
 The Gezira/Nile project\ \parencite{Gezira,Nile} attempted to improve on this with Unicode mathematical syntax.
-Obviously the extreme endpoint would be \LaTeX.
+An extreme endpoint would be \LaTeX.
 All we have at the moment is something worse than all of these: verbose, explicit tree views spanning multiple lines.

 We think ahead with a view towards making the fancy graphics programming more pleasant.
 Suppose we decide that we would ideally like to implement them with the aid of concise mathematical notation, as opposed to our current state of verbose trees.
 How can we achieve this?